Darexsh/black-windows-cursors/README.md

 📜 License
 ----------

-This project is licensed under the **MIT License** and was developed as an educational project.
-You are free to use, modify, and distribute the code and schematics as long as you credit the author:
+This project is licensed under the **Non-Commercial MIT License** and was developed as an educational project.
+You are free to use, modify, and distribute the code for **non-commercial purposes only**, and must credit the author:

 **Copyright (c) 2025 Daniel Sichler aka Darexsh**

 Please include the following notice with any use or distribution:

 > Developed by Daniel Sichler aka Darexsh.
-Licensed under the MIT License.
+Licensed under the Non-Commercial MIT License.
 See `LICENSE` for details.

 The full license is available in the [LICENSE](LICENSE) file.